 - How to Make and Reheat Roasted Vegetables

-- Gravy — just make your gravy (with broth) in advance and reheat it in a slow cooker or on the stovetop.
+- Gravy — just make your gravy (with the broth from Step 4 above) in advance and reheat it in a slow cooker or on the stovetop.

 Make-Ahead Cold Side Dishes